|

 Page under construction

 The FX-603p is a great find!
-Also this machine was released in 1990, i've only heard of it's existence just recently (think mid 2005).
+This machine was released in 1990, but i only heard of it's existence about 15 years later.

-Although this machine may seem quite banal to most people, it is actually quite unique and unexpected.
-So what makes it so special?
-Well, first it's a Casio, and i make it no mystery that i'm particularly fond of Casio.
-But this is not enough.
-In the early 80's, Casio released one of it's most popular calculator ever; said to be Casio's first dot-matrix, alphanumeric display programmable calculator : the FX 602p.
+This device does not look like there's anything particular to it, but it is actually quite unique and unexpected.
+This device's history roots in the early 80's, when Casio released one of it's most popular calculator ever; said to be Casio's first dot-matrix, alphanumeric display programmable calculator : the FX 602p.

 After the FX-602, Casio will abandon it's programming language to focus on a new language, later to be used in the very successful graphical calculators like the FX-7000p.